About...

 Operating at the intersections of art, media, politics and philosophy, the different gifts in the series each in their own way experiment with the potential media technologies hold for making affective, singular, ethical and political interventions in the ‘here’ and ‘now’.
 They include:

-• Culture Machine - an open access journal of critical and cultural theory.
+Culture Machine (1999, ongoing) - an open access journal of critical and cultural theory.

-• The open access archive CSeARCH (Cultural Studies e-Archive - now retired)
+The open access archive CSeARCH (Cultural Studies e-Archive - launched 2006, retired 2012)

-• Open Humanities Press - the first open access publisher dedicated to critical and cultural theory.
+Open Humanities Press (founded 2006, launched 2008, ongoing)- the first open access publisher dedicated to critical and cultural theory.

-• The Liquid Books series – a series, edited by Clare Birchall and myself, of digital ‘books’ users are able to remix, reformat, reversion, reuse, reinvent and republish.
+The Liquid Books series (2008, ongoing) – a series, edited by Clare Birchall and myself, of digital ‘books’ users are able to remix, reformat, reversion, reuse, reinvent and republish.

 Volume 1.
 New Cultural Studies: The Liquid Theory Reader, a ‘liquid book’ edited by myself and Clare Birchall (and others) as a follow-up to the 2006 woodware volume, New Cultural Studies: Adventures in Theory edited by Gary Hall and Clare Birchall